 WHAT PLANS DO YOU HAVE FOR THE FUTURE WITH YOUR ART?

-DO YOU HAVE ARTISTS THAT YOU LOOK UP TO THAT MAY HAVE INFLUENCED YOUR WORK?
+DO YOU HAVE NIGERIAN ARTISTS THAT YOU LOOK UP TO THAT MAY HAVE INFLUENCED YOUR WORK?

-Oh yes I do!
-Oswald Uruakpa is one of the most talented Artists Nigeria has today.
+Oh yes, I do!
+Oswald Uruakpa is one Nigerian Artist that had an influence on me.
 Most of his works are photo finish (realism).
 He has a unique and amazing way of using colours, ideas and concepts in his works (including abstract, portraiture and landscape, compositional art etc.) I am so excited I met such a genius and great artist in my life.

 WHAT MAKES YOUR WORK UNIQUE FROM OTHERS?

 I would prefer my audience to have answers to this question (smiles).
 I

 have tried a lot of different styles, but I still find my way to Realism (realistic art).
 I try as much as possible not to reference other artists, but reference reality.
 I also learn not to copy another artists style of work.
 It will become obvious that the style isn’t mine.
 I stay true to myself.
 Every artist has a unique voice so I gracefully embrace mine.